 We take any complaints we receive about the collection and use of personal information very seriously.
 We would encourage you to bring it to our attention if you think that our collection or use of information is unfair, misleading or inappropriate.
-You can make a data protection complaint at any time by contacting us (see How to contact us below).
+You can make a complaint at any time by contacting us (see How to contact us below).

 If you think our collection or use of personal information is unfair, misleading or inappropriate or if you have concerns about the security of your personal information, you also have the right to make a complaint to the Information Commissioner’s Office.
-You can contact the Information Commissioner’s Office at the following address:

 Information Commissioner’s Office, Wycliffe House,

 - How to contact us

 You can do so via one of the contact details below:

-We have a Data Protection Officer to oversee our compliance with Data Protection legislation.
-If you have any questions about this privacy notice or how we handle your personal information, please contact our Data Protection Officer using the details above.
+Our Data Protection Advisor is Hannah Adams.
+If you have any questions about this privacy notice or how we handle your personal information, please contact our Data Protection Advisor using the details above.

 What are cookies?